TheiPhoneDev/UpdateKit/README.md

 #  UpdateKit
 A simple and lightweight Swift library to better present release notes in iOS apps.

+#  To do
+- Fix "Continue" button background's color for visionOS UI

 ## Requirements
 **UpdateKit** requires iOS 15.0, macOS 12.0 and visionOS 1.0